Skip to content

 In a few seconds:

-• The team is resolved from the index and fetched (cached for reuse).
+• The team is resolved from the index and fetched as an ephemeral tarball (no persistent cache).

-• 13 agents and 3 skills (create-new-project, verify-system, design-screen) are written into .claude/.
+• The team's agents, skills, and rules are written into .claude/.

 • A manifest of baseline file hashes is recorded under .atl/ so future updates can tell your edits from upstream changes.